rbbratta/rhcos-slb/sdn-to-ovn/README.md

 > Please open a [proactive case prior to your migration](https://access.redhat.com/solutions/3521621) for Red Hat assistance and (as applicable) mention that you use ODF storage for additional validation of storage pools.

+## Conditions

+If you use ODF and Ceph, ensure you have enough available nodes in each MachineConfigPool to maintain a ceph-mon quorum during the node drain and reboot cycle.

 ## Usage